 DroneSense is designed so that organizations can proactively monitor the status of their hardware.
 One of the key elements of this is firmware.

-For most users, open the DJI Go or Assistant apps for your device to update your firmware.
+For most users, open the assistant app for your device to update your firmware.
 The software will scan your device and verify the firmware.
-For more information, refer to the DJI documentation for your device.
+For more information, refer to the manufacturer's documentation for your device.

 NOTE: Be sure to check with your local administrator if your organization follows a different update process.

-When updating a DJI drone, the DJI Go or Assistant apps will check the firmware for any other devices or batteries connected to the drone.
+When updating a drone, the manufacturer's assistant app will check the firmware for any other devices or batteries connected to the drone.
 Any required updates will be prompted to the user and will complete after the drone updates.